DanielPCoyle/coyle-monorepo/README.md

 A full-stack chat application ecosystem managed with Yarn Workspaces.
 This monorepo powers a real-time chat platform, mobile experience, CMS-backed marketing site, and reusable internal packages.

+---

+**⚠️ Beta Notice**

+This project is currently in **beta**.
+Features and APIs are subject to change as development progresses.
+Use with caution in production environments.

+---

 ## 📋 Table of Contents

 - [🧱 Monorepo Structure](#-monorepo-structure)